kostaskaragiorgos/Titanic-Dataset/doc/documentation.md

 ### Name

+You can clear the name text field by using Edit --> Clear text --> Name or by using Ctrl + T keybind

 <p><img src ="doc images/Edit menu/clear text name.png" title="clear text name"/> </p>

 ### Age

+You can clear the age text field by using Edit --> Clear text --> Age or by using Alt + T keybind

 <p><img src ="doc images/Edit menu/clear text age.png" title="clear text age"/> </p>

 ### Siblings/Spouses

+You can clear the siblings/Spouses text field by using Edit --> Clear text --> Siblings/Spouses or by using Alt + N keybind

 <p><img src ="doc images/Edit menu/clear text siblingsspouses.png" title="clear text siblingsspouses"/> </p>

 ### Parents/Children

+You can clear the Parents/Children text field by using Edit --> Clear text --> Parents/Children or by using Ctrl + N keybind

 <p><img src ="doc images/Edit menu/clear text parentschildren.png" title="clear text parentschildren"/> </p>

 ### Fare

+You can clear the fare text field by using Edit --> Clear text --> Fare or by using Alt+Z keybind

 <p><img src ="doc images/Edit menu/clear text fare.png" title="clear text fare"/> </p>